Top 10 Funniest Characters from Disney Animated Movies

 This is the bird from Aladdin.
 Voiced by Gilbert Gottfried, who couldn't be more perfect for the role.
 He was Jafar's assistant in all of his schemes.
 The poor bird's always getting hurt because the animators' motto when it came to Aladdin was "when in doubt, hurt the bird."
 He's often overshadowed by the Genie (understandable, I mean, it's Robin Williams for crying out loud), but he's still a very funny character.

 This irate, larger-than-life parrot is one of the most interesting characters ever made.
-In 'Aladdin', he is Jafar's long-suffering minion who thought up the plans, did most of the dirty work, and balanced out his brooding with blunt sass. ("There's a surprise.
-There's an incredible I'm-gonna-have-a-heart-attack-and-die-from not surprised!")
+In 'Aladdin,' he is Jafar's long-suffering minion who thought up the plans, did most of the dirty work, and balanced out his brooding with blunt sass. ("There's a surprise.
+There's an incredible I'm-gonna-have-a-heart-attack-and-die-from-not-surprised!")
 He was a great character to begin with.
-In the sequel, however, he really began to flesh out when he betrayed Jafar and joined the good guys, even killing off his former master at the risk of his own life.
-That's impressive for one ordinary little bird.

-The other part of the comedy comes from how much he can suffer in the most inventive way possible.
+The other part of the comedy comes from how much he can suffer in the most inventive ways possible.
 In the film, he's pushing a clockwork-powered contained storm generator but loses his footing and gets pulled into the gears.
 The timing is priceless.
 In fact, the writers' motto was "When in doubt, hurt the bird."

 Overall, he's an entertaining, larger-than-life villain-turned-antihero.
 Is it any wonder this angry bird's popularity rivals the Genie's?